johnetran/shotgrid_orm/README.md

 ### For Autodesk Flow Production Tracking system (formerly Shotgun/Shotgrid - SG)

-This tool generates a SQLAlchemy ORM for a Shotgrid schema for the purposes of reporting, BI, data warehousing, and analytics.
+Created during downtime from work, this tool generates a SQLAlchemy ORM for a Shotgrid schema for the purposes of reporting, BI, data warehousing, and analytics.
 It does not generate foreign key constraints and primary keys are not auto-increment.
 This allows maximum freedom to transfer data from Shotgrid into a target database, retaining its native primary keys (IDs).

 ## Overview
 ![Shotgrid ORM](doc/ShotgridORM.png)